Call Now: 720-609-6094 — Free Estimates

 Get Free Quote

 Cedar is the right call for homeowners who want a natural wood look without constant maintenance headaches.
 The tight grain naturally resists moisture, insects, and rot better than pine or spruce.
-You still get full design control (board-on-board, shadowbox, dog-ear, or a custom cap-and-trim profile) and the wood takes stain beautifully if you want to protect the color long-term.
+You still get full design control, board-on-board, shadowbox, dog-ear, or a custom cap-and-trim profile, and the wood takes stain beautifully if you want to lock in the color long-term.
+It's not the cheapest fence you can buy.
+It's the one you won't be repairing every three years.

 What We Offer